 SWCS National Capital Chapter Events

-The National Capital Chapter typically sponsors four tours and/or seminars each year.
-Past events have included:
+The National Capital Chapter typically sponsors events each year.
+Proposed events for 2018 include:

 January 2013: 2013 Kick-Off Social Gathering at Founding Farmers

 March 2012: Environmental Film Festival

 Enjoying some Mexican food after the movie screenings of Expedition Blue Planet: North America and Potomac: American Reflections.
 Left to Right: Andy Manale, Michelle Perez, Maggie Spinelli, Phil Spinelli, and Becky Mitschele.

 Enjoying some Chinese food after the movie screening of the Symphony of Soil.
 Left to Right: Ed Murtagh, Michelle Perez, Joceyln Aieman, and Kathy Michels.

 Presentation and discussion by Wendi Goldsmith, a geomorphologist and VP at Chester Engineers.
 Wendi Goldsmith is a pioneer in the field of ecological restoration and the application of sustainability principles to natural resource planning, commercial development, and public infrastructure.

 November 2014: Panel on The Future of Non-Point Source Pollution Reduction Strategies at American Water Resources Association annual conference in Tyson's Corner, VA: NCC Chapter Officers organized a special topic session panel presented by Lara Bryant, Sara Walker, Chris Hartley, and Michelle Perez.
 The goal of this session was to discuss the latest strategies for addressing non-point sourcepollution through multi-stakeholder partnerships, and especially to inspire public works to consider adopting their own non-point source strategy.
 Attendees were presented with ideas on how partners can work together to effectively address water quality problems in a more cost-effective manner.